antoninadert/proto-starter/README.md

 5. `meteor npm install` (if needed)
 6. `meteor npm update --save` (if needed)

-If Meteor gets stuck in the process, you can try to press Ctrl+C to abort some (sometime invisible) tasks and resume installation.
+`PROTIP:` If Meteor's builder gets stuck in the process, you can try to press Ctrl+C to abort some (sometime invisible) tasks and resume installation.
+Pressing Ctrl+C twice will abort the run.
+If you do that type `meteor` again or just press up arrow.

 Run
 -------------